Orient Point, New South Wales: History

 Traditionally and historically the land at Orient Point is part of the country belonging to the Jerrinja Aboriginal people.

 A shepherd named Patrick Caffey, who worked for Alexander Berry, the man who gave his name to the nearby town of Berry, was probably the first to establish a farm at Orient Point.

-Apart from a few farmers, the Jerrinja people remained the majority of the population living at Orient Point during the 19th and early 20th century.
+Apart from a few farmers, the Jerrinja people remained the majority of the population living at Orient Point during the 19th and early 20th centuries.

 In 1900 an Aboriginal Mission was established called Roseby Park which after 1966 was renamed Jerrinja.
-In 1978 the titles deeds to the Mission land were given back to the Jerrinja community.
+In 1978 the title deeds to the Mission land were given back to the Jerrinja community.
 The Jerrinja people at Orient Point were all moved to the Mission in the early 20th century.

 During the 1950s and 1960s more than 300 houses were built at Orient Point which up until that point had remained largely rural.